 For parents, the implication is that the end-of-primary attainment story is respectable, with particular strength in the proportion pushing into higher-standard territory.

 Rankings can be over-weighted, but they do help parents compare local options at a glance.
-In FindMySchool’s primary ranking (based on official data), Goat Lees is ranked 10,747th in England and 38th in Ashford for primary outcomes.
-That places it below England average overall, and within the lower-performing band nationally, even though the 2024 headline expected-standard figure is above the England average.
+In FindMySchool’s primary ranking (based on official data), Goat Lees is ranked 13,666th out of 14,978 schools in England for primary academic outcomes, 10,206th overall, and 30th in Ashford for primary outcomes.
+That places it below the England midpoint overall, with the current headline expected-standard figure at 40%.

 This is not a contradiction so much as a reminder: rankings aggregate multiple measures and can be sensitive to cohort size.
 For a one-form entry school, year-to-year variation can be sharper, because each cohort is small.